Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/examples/github_bring_your_own_vnet_and_dns_zone/README.md

 <!-- BEGIN_TF_DOCS -->
-# GitHub minimal example with public networking
+# GitHub example with private networking and bring your own virtual network  and DNS zone

-This example deploys GitHub Runners to Azure Container Apps using the minimal set of required variables using public networking.
+This example deploys GitHub Runners to Azure Container Apps and Azure Container Instance using private networking and bring your own virtual network and DNS zone.

 ```hcl
 variable "github_organization_name" {